adityagilra/FOLLOWControl/README.md

 Then use the inverse model to control an arm to reproduce a desired trajectory.

+## 0. Installation
+`apt-get --assume-yes install python-numpy python-scipy python-matplotlib git python-pip`
+You need to install opencl - this would be GPU specific perhaps.
+For my GPUs, I need:
+`apt-get --assume-yes install ocl-icd-opencl-dev nvidia-361 nvidia-settings nvidia-opencl-icd-361 libffi-dev`
+Nengo-ocl and dependencies should ger installed by:
+`pip install nengo-ocl`
+Else see developer installation at: [https://github.com/nengo/nengo-ocl](https://github.com/nengo/nengo-ocl)

+The learning rate in inverse_diff_ff_robot_nengo_ocl.py is set to 2e-4 (valid for nengo version >= 2.5.0 at the time of writing -- earlier versions require higher 1e-3 learning rate, see my notes in the [FOLLOW README](https://github.com/adityagilra/FOLLOW) ).
+`PES_learning_rate_FF = 2e-4
+PES_learning_rate_REC = 2e-4`

 ## 1. Inverse model
+Set the GPU using:
+`export PYOPENCL_CTX=':0'`
 Learn the inverse model using FOLLOW learning via motor babbling.
 The differential feedforward network architecture is used.
 `nohup python inverse_diff_ff_robot_nengo_ocl.py &> nohup.out &`
 Other similarly named script files are for other architectures explored in the paper.